Before we jump to some fascinating augmented reality stats, let’s start from the beginning.

 17. AR revenues will surpass VR revenues by 2020.

 Another interesting forecast about the AR/VR market size comes from Digi-Capital.
-The source estimates that this market will generate $120 billion by 2020.
+The source estimates that this market will generate $120 billion in 2020.
 What’s even more interesting is that Digi-Capital believes next year the AR revenue ($90billion) will be three times higher than the VR revenue ($30 billion).

 18. Consumer hardware accounts for 15.6% of AR/VR spending.